8-Week Complete Beginner’s Workout Plan

 Rest

-Grab the bar with palms facing you, hands shoulder-width apart.
-Pull yourself up until your chin clears the bar.
-Use a resistance band or assisted machine if needed.
+Grip the bar with palms facing you, shoulder width apart.
+Pull yourself up until your chin clears the bar, lower with control.
+Use the assisted machine or a resistance band if you cannot complete full reps.

 Muscles Worked